Djallexi/Package-Grid-HYSPLIT/README.md

 ---

-Now you have your csv results, there is additionnal function you could use
+Once you have your results in csv format, there is some optionnal functions you could use

 ### (Optionnal)  Step 5 - Visualisation